 Through the Grief - A Mother's Journey

-This is an accounting of the early months in my journey through grief .
+Through the Grief is an accounting of the early months in my journey through grief .
 It conveys some of the experiences and emotions associated with the tragic and untimely death of my eldest son.
 It reflects how the loss of my son weaved through all aspects of my life and how the journey was a process that continuously presented opportunities to heal.
 As through denotes "one side and out the other", this is my soul's voyage and how I learned to move through the grief and begin moving forward with my life.

 From my heart to yours.
 Blessings on your journey.